 In addition, highly sensitive people are known to be conflict-avoiding and they care deeply about the expectations of others.
-They hate letting others down and when they sense that this is the case, this can cause great stress within them.
+As a consequence, they hate letting others down and when they sense that this is the case, this can cause great stress within them.

 Finally, because of their ability to pick up the tiniest changes in their environment, this can cause great stress when their senses are stimulated in a non-pleasing way.
-Think about sudden changes in noise levels or brighter lights.
+For instance, think about sudden changes in noise levels or brighter lights.

 Highly sensitive people are some of the most productive and capable employees you can find.

 While they are performing amazingly when working in a HSP-friendly, calm environment – preferably on their own-, they might function poorly when being observed.

 Being observed causes them to feel stressed by the expectations of the others and as you may know, one of the worst fears of an HSP is to let others down.

 Accordingly, this fear for disappointing others causes highly sensitive people to actually perform worse while being observed.